 How many people are applying?

 - There has been a steady increase of applicants over the years.
-Last year, over 400 applicants auditioned for our eight CYS programs.
+Last year, over 400 applicants auditioned for our seven CYS programs.

 How and when will I hear from you about the results?